ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

 #### Handling multiple verifications at once
 - Ratify will largely mirror how cosign performs multi-signature verification
   - cannot invoke cosign's multi signature verification API since the API exposed also includes the registry content fetch which is independent in Ratify
-- separate go routines per signature and collect all results PER KEY

-## Support RSA and ED25519 keys for verification
+## Support RSA, EC, and ED25519 keys for verification

 Each key specified will encapsulate a single verification context for all signatures found in the artifact that the verifier is running for.